 They migrate between their winter quarters, qishlaq, in the Mughan steppe of Azerbaijan, and their summer quarters, yeylaq, around Mount Sabalan, approximately one hundred fifty miles to the south.
 The nomads usually spend three to four weeks covering the 150 miles between the winter and summer quarters.
 For the migration, several camps form a caravan consisting of 30-60 tents.
 Travelling merchants visit the Shahsavan frequently, selling cloth and household utensils.

-Historians believe that the arrival of our Tribes in Iran coincided with the conquests of Jengis Khan, in the thirteenth century and after that .For centuries they lived on the lands surrounding Ardebil, but, in the first half of the sixteenth century they settled in southern Persia, Shah Ismail having asked our warriors to defend this part of the country against the intrusions of the Portuguese.
+Historians believe that the arrival of our nomad Tribes in Iran coincided with the conquests of Jengis Khan, in the thirteenth century and after that .For centuries they lived on the lands surrounding Ardebil, but, in the first half of the sixteenth century they settled in southern Persia, Shah Ismail having asked our warriors to defend this part of the country against the intrusions of the Portuguese.
 Thus, Qashqai Tribes came to the Province of Fars, near the Persian Gulf.

 They mainly live in the Iranian provinces of Fars, Khuzestan, Kohgiluyeh and Boyer-Ahmad, Chaharmahal and Bakhtiari, Bushehr and southern Isfahan, especially around the city of Shiraz and Firuzabad in Fars.